phantombuster/legacy-docs/nick.rst

         nick.inject(url, callback);

 Inject script to the current DOM page context.
-The script can be hosted locally or on a remote server
+The script can be hosted locally or on a remote server.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.